 What is topdressing?

 Topdressing is the process of spreading a thin layer (¼-inch thick) of organic material on top of your lawn to amend your soil.
-You can topdress your entire yard or focus on bare spots and combine it with overseeding to fill them in.
+You can topdress your entire yard or focus on bare spots and combine with overseeding to fill them in.

 Topdressing is the best way to rejuvenate your lawn without pulling up all your grass (which is a pain) and starting over.
 As your grass grows through the layer of topdressing, the organic material is incorporated into the soil beneath it, adding nutrients and improving soil quality.